rebelspike/spotify-song-downloader/README.md

 > Users are responsible for complying with YouTube Music and Spotify's terms of service

 ## Usage
 This program requires **ffmpeg** to work.
-Install [ffmpeg](https://ffmpeg.org/download.html) and add the folder where `ffmpeg.exe` is located to PATH/system environment variables.
+Install [ffmpeg](https://ffmpeg.org/download.html) and add the folder where `ffmpeg` is located to PATH/system environment variables.

 ### Installation